 Did you know?

-- A new £6.25million Sixth Form Centre opened in the Autumn Term of 2021.
+- A new £6.25million Sixth Form Centre opened in April 2022.
 The facility is the extraordinary gift to the school from a former Worth student, Lord Spencer of Alresford.

 - In 2018, the Worth Choir became the first school ever to sing alone in the Sistine Chapel, Rome.